-In most cases 1-credit courses are not appropriate for transfer credit and will not count as part of a normal full load abroad.
-There are certain exceptions to this rule, please reach out to the Office of Study Abroad with any questions.
+In most cases 1 and 2-credit courses are not appropriate for transfer credit and will not count as part of a normal full load abroad.
+There are certain exceptions to this rule; please reach out to the Office of Study Abroad with any questions.
 (Exception: Sarah Lawrence/ BADA)

 No credit will be given for audited courses.
 You will only receive credit for those courses for which you receive a grade on your transcript or tutor's report.